-Cable modems are hardware devices that allow your computer to communicate with an Internet Service Provider over a cable connection.
-A cable modem works by connecting a coaxial cable to the back of the cable modem and a Cat5 (Ethernet) cord from the modem to a computer or a network router if you want to share your Internet connection between multiple computers.
-In the picture to the right, is an example of a traditional cable modem from Motorola.
+A cable modem is a hardware device that allows your computer to communicate with an Internet service provider over a landline connection.
+It converts an analog signal to a digital signal for the purpose of granting access to broadband Internet.
+A cable modem works by connecting a coaxial cable and then a Cat 5 (Ethernet) cord from the modem to a computer or network router.
+Network routers share your Internet connection between multiple computers.
+More modern cable modems may have the router built-in with the ability to share the connection over Wi-Fi.